Jet Lag Calculator

 During your appointment, you can discuss all your travel plans and we can advise you on how to reduce your chances of jet lag as well as go through any travel vaccinations and travel medications you should consider.
 This personalised service will take into account all your travel plans and we’ll create a bespoke health plan to keep you healthy throughout your travels.

-Frequent travelling across different time zones is the cause of jet lag.
-The body will adjust to the new time zone naturally over time but whilst you are adjusting you will experience jet lag symptoms.
+Rapid travel across different time zones is the cause of jet lag.
+The body will adjust to the new time zone naturally over time – at a rate of roughly one day for each hour of time difference – but whilst you are adjusting you will experience jet lag symptoms.

-Give your body as many “clues” to your new time zone as you can; such as adjusting your wristwatch as soon as possible and observe local mealtimes and bedtimes.
+Give your body as many “clues” to your new time zone as you can; such as adjusting your wristwatch as soon as possible, and observing local mealtimes and bedtimes.
+Use our Jet Lag Calculator to explore other strategies for reducing symptoms.

 Travelling east causes more problems than travelling west.
 This is because it is more difficult for your body clock to be advanced than delayed.
+It is slightly easier to adapt to a longer day than to a shorter one.
 Book a travel consultation to discuss how you can limit your chances of serious jet lag.